 What are the lawful bases for processing?

-The lawful bases for processing are set out in Article 6 of the GDPR.
+The lawful bases for processing are set out in Article 6 of the UK GDPR.
 At least one of these must apply whenever we process your personal data:

 - (a) Consent: the individual has given clear consent for you to process their personal data for a specific purpose.